 SUNY Oneonta’s planetarium features a digital projector system capable of bringing you sharp views of the stars, planets, constellations visible in the night sky.
-Shows are offered each semester to the general public and school groups, and the planetarium can be booked for private events.
+Shows are offered each semester to the general public, school groups, and can be booked for private events.

 Science Discovery Center

 SUNY Oneonta's A.J.
 Read Science Discovery Center is a free, hands-on museum for people of all ages and abilities.
 Its mission is to connect visitors to the joy and power of the scientific process through a variety of authentic, interactive exhibits.

 The College Camp Observatory offers regular public events. weather permitting, beginning at 8:30 pm after each public planetarium show, The Observatory is home to the largest optical telescope in the state of New York, and several smaller telescopes.

 Located in the Fine Arts Center, SUNY Oneonta’s Martin Mullen and Project Space galleries offer several exhibitions each year by nationally and internationally recognized artists, faculty and students.
 Major exhibitions include an opening reception and artist’s talk.

 The Mask and Hammer student theater club and Theater Department stage several productions each year, including a musical and at least two student-directed shows.
 All productions are presented in the 487-seat Goodrich Theater or the “black box” Hamblin Theater.

 Located adjacent to campus at 119 Hoffman Road, the College Camp consists of 276 acres of former farm and woodland.
 It includes trails for hiking, biking, snowshoeing and cross country skiing and has a lodge that can be rented for picnics, weddings, retreats and other events.